Davidblkx/script-manager/docs/advanced/index.md

----
-title: Advanced
-description:  Advanced details about the internals of the project
-index: 2
----

 ## Architecture

 Script-manager is divided into several modules, each one with a specific purpose and its own set of services.
 At it's core the `IScriptManager` interface, is the main entry point of both the cli and the framework.